michael-gillett/node-stream-player/README.md

 // Start playing all songs added to the queue (FIFO) player.play();

-// Get the metadata for the current playing song
+// Get the metadata for the current playing song and a time stamp when it started playing
 // throws an error if no song is currently playing or null if no metadata was given player.nowPlaying();